Home Compare APTV vs HLE.DE

 Aptiv vs HELLA GmbH & Co.
 KGaA: Which Stock Looks Stronger in 2026?

 HELLA KGaA holds the cleaner structural position, with the lead spread across stability and profitability.
-Aptiv does not offset that deficit through any equally strong structural edge elsewhere.
+Aptiv still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON